DESIGN / COLLABORATION

 Martin: It's not a monochrome collection, it's actually quite colourful... just through a black and white filter.
 I love the light in India.
 It's so pure and romantic and strong at the same time.
 I really wanted that also to be shown in the collection.
 Svärtan, is a poetic and bright collection just in black and shades of grey.

 Martin: It had to be hard!
-I really chose the ones that made my heart burst and that made me fall in love.
-They had to be strong and still after 2 years, I love them.
+I really chose the ones that made my heart burst and made me fall in love.
+They had to be strong and after two years, I still love them.
 We started working in the spring of 2014 and met NIFT in September 2014.

 Akanksha: Coming to which I wanted to ask Martin if I may - how is designing a collection for IKEA different from that of your own?
 If there were any concerns, what were they?